7 Project history

-A changelog is a plain text file that contains a record of what notable changes are made between versions of software.
+A changelog is a plain text file that contains a record of what notable changes are made between versions of hardware.
+It includes new features, enhancements, bug fixes, and even minor tweaks.
+The keep a changelog website provides a detailed explanation of what a change log is (in the software case).

 Guiding Principles